Greg Kerkvliet: Submission grappling career

-Kerkvliet was invited to compete in the over 80kg division of the Craig Jones Invitational on August 17-18, 2024.
+Kerkvliet was invited to compete in the over 80 kg division of the Craig Jones Invitational on August 17–18, 2024.
 He lost to Fellipe Andrew by decision in the opening round.

 Personal life

 Kerkvliet has expressed interest in other combat sports, and has spent offseasons training in MMA, boxing, and Brazilian jiu-jitsu.
 Upon leaving Penn State, Kerkvliet hopes to become a professional MMA fighter.
 On January 26, 2023, Kerkvliet was announced as a member of WWE's Next in Line NIL program.
 His father, Greg, also wrestled at Simley High School.
 Kerkvliet is a Christian.